SimonJackson24/AMSLPR/docs/production_deployment.md

 ## Installation

-The easiest way to install AMSLPR in a production environment is to use the provided installation script:
+The easiest way to install VisiGate in a production environment is to use the provided installation script:

 ```bash
 sudo ./install.sh